The Society of Folk Dance Historians (SFDH)

 You're right, Forrest, on your comments about Armenian dancing.
 Tom Bozigian, a native from Detroit, is also correct in his analogy on line dancing in the United States by the Armenians.
 In Armenia and Turkey, dancing is a whole other matter.

 Thanks for including kanun in the list of instruments in Armenian bands!
-Actually, the kanun came before the clarinet (which is considered the lead in Armenian bands in the America playing folk music) during the turn of the century.
+Actually, the kanun came before the clarinet (which is considered the lead in Armenian bands in America playing folk music) during the turn of the century.
 The bands consisted of kanun, violin, oud (on occasions), and drum set.

 In this country we are dancing Armenian-American dances which had a base in Western Armenian dancing.
 Tineke van Geel's dances are Eastern Armenian dances.
 The music and the dances are different.
 The dances look more like those of the region (Georgian-Azeri, etc.) than anything Western Armenian.